GCSE Combined Science Trilogy | 100% Videos | Live Classes

-The duration of any of our GCSE courses is 16 months, however, student has the flexibility to finish it earlier.
-Each GCSE course would need approximately 300 study hours for each course; hence you may estimate the time needed for completing your course as below:
+The duration of of our GCSE Combined Science is 20 months, however, student has the flexibility to finish it earlier.
+Each GCSE course would need approximately 450 study hours for each course; hence you may estimate the time needed for completing your course as below:

-- For 16 months study plan: you would need 5 hours a week per each GCSE subject.
+- For 16 months study plan: you would need 8 hours a week for the GCSE Combined Science

-- For 12 months study plan: you would need 7 hours a week per 1 subject.
+- For 12 months study plan: you would need 11 hours a week GCSE Combined Science

-- For 9 months study plan: you would need about 10 hours a week per 1 subject.
+- For 9 months study plan: you would need about 16 hours a week GCSE Combined Science

 For each of the cases above we have allowed for 8 weeks revision period before the exam which we strongly recommend in order to revise and practice past exams papers.
 Other factors to be taken into considerations when thinking of the duration needed to complete your course are things such as the number of subjects you study concurrently whether you are employed or fully dedicated to studying the courses, your initial English language skills in reading and writing and other life commitments.

 It is very important for you to know that your formal exams are externally assessed; that means you won’t be examined by OBA when you complete your study but by the examiner board i.e. by AQA for this course.
 The marks you achieve in your formal exams counts by 100% toward your qualifications while the ongoing internal exams you take with OBA do not contribute towards your qualification marks.

 Where Do I Take My Formal Exams After I Finish My Course?